 Diagnostic Medical Imaging

-Medical imaging is an important diagnostic tool that allows your doctor to receive an image of your pet’s internal system, and the possibility to reach a medical decision faster.
+Medical imaging is an important diagnostic tool that allows your doctor to see an image of your pet’s internal system, and possibly reach a medical decision faster.
 The field of internal imaging has advanced in leaps and bounds over the past several years.
 The introduction of digital imaging brought higher quality images with faster and easier processing.

 You can also request a copy of your pet’s radiographs on a CD, flash drive, or have them emailed directly to your inbox.

 Dental radiographs are a great tool to use in determining the health of teeth and may be the deciding factor in extracting a tooth.
 Just because a tooth is missing doesn’t mean the roots aren’t still there!

 Ultrasound imaging is a noninvasive medical procedure that helps our veterinarians diagnose and treat medical conditions.
 Ultrasounds use high frequency sound waves to create a picture of your pet’s internal system.
 Ultrasounds do not use radiation and because ultrasound images are captured in real-time, they can show the structure and movement of the body’s internal organs, as well as blood flowing through blood vessels.

 Unlike x-rays, ultrasounds are a great way to visualize soft tissues, tendons, ligaments, vessels, and internal organs that would be difficult to visualize on an x-ray (such as a thyroid gland or dysfunctioning vessels).